Thinking of Starting a CSA? Start Planning Now

 Find Your Network

-The majority of CSAs are producer-initiated (where a farmer assembles a group of consumers) or member-initiated (where interested consumers assemble and look for a farmer or group of farmers to grow their produce).
+Establishing a network to sell your produce can establish your business more.
+Many CSAs are producer-initiated (where a farmer assembles a core group of consumers) or member-initiated (where interested consumers assemble and look for a farmer or group of farmers to grow their produce).

 When you are beginning, meet with potential members to discuss the types of food they will be interested in.
 Use this as a chance to set expectations — some crops may require a different climate than your local growing season will allow.
-Help your members understand the growing season and the growing process.
+Help your members understand the growing and harvest seasons.

 Develop a Business Plan and Budget